 On December 11, 2019, the Board of Directors approved the Sonim Technologies Inc. Transaction Bonus Plan (the "Plan") that is intended to incentivize Company employees who are in a position to significantly impact the value received by the Company's stockholders in a change of control transaction.
 Pursuant to the Plan, upon consummation of a change of control transaction, 10% of the consideration payable to Company stockholders, after deducting transaction expenses, will be distributed to Plan participants, including the Company's named executive officers.
 The Plan has a three-year term and may be extended by the administrator of the Plan.
-Subject to the terms of the Plan, participants must be continuously providing services to the Company through the date of the closing of a change in control transaction to be eligible to receive a bonus thereunder, except in the event of death or disability or involuntary termination without cause as further described in Section 5(c) and 5(d) of the Plan, and payment is contingent upon delivery and non-revocation of a general release of claims.
-In connection with the adoption of the Plan, the Board of Directors allocated a 50% interest in the Plan to Robert Tirva, the Company's President, Chief Operating Officer and Chief Financial Officer, and 35% to 6 other key employees and consultants.
+Subject to the terms of the Plan, participants must be continuously providing services to the Company through the date of the closing of a change in control transaction to be eligible to receive a bonus thereunder, except in the event of death or disability or involuntary termination without cause as further described in Section $\mathfrak{T}(c)$ and $\mathfrak{T}(c)$ and $\mathfrak{T}(c)$ and payment is contingent upon delivery and non-revocation of a general release of claims.
+In connection with the adoption of the Plan, the Board of Directors allocated a 50% interest in the Plan to Tom Wilkinson, the Company's former Chief Executive Officer, and a 10% interest in the Plan to Robert Tirva, the Company's President, Chief Operating Officer and Chief Financial Officer, and 35% to 6 other key employees and consultants.